Aravind271/Aravind271/README.md

 # Hi, I'm Aravind 👋

-I'm an incoming Master's student at the **University of Aizu, Japan**, building my foundations in computer networking, Linux, programming, and cybersecurity.
+I'm an incoming Master's student at the **University of Aizu, Japan**, currently building strong foundations in computer networking, Linux, programming, and cybersecurity.

-My long-term goal is to work in **Network Engineering / Cybersecurity**, with particular interest in security operations, network security, cloud infrastructure, and open-source technologies.
+My long-term goal is to build a career in **Network Engineering and Cybersecurity**, with particular interest in security operations, network security, cloud infrastructure, and open-source technologies.

 ## 🌱 Currently Learning

-* C programming
+* C Programming
-* Computer networking fundamentals
+* Computer Networking Fundamentals
-* Linux fundamentals
+* Linux Fundamentals
 * Git & GitHub
 * Japanese for everyday life and work

 ## 🎯 Current Focus

-I'm currently focusing on understanding the fundamentals properly rather than rushing through technologies.
+I'm focusing on understanding the fundamentals properly and developing practical skills through hands-on learning.

-My learning path is:
+My current learning path is:

-`Networking → Linux → Python → Cybersecurity → Cloud → Open Source`
+**Networking → Linux → Python → Cybersecurity → Cloud → Open Source**

-I plan to document what I learn through small projects and practical labs.

-## 🔐 Areas I'm Interested In
+## 🔐 Areas of Interest

 * Network Engineering
 * Cybersecurity